Tony Hsieh: Death

 On the morning of November 18, 2020, Hsieh was injured in a house fire in New London, Connecticut, although his identity was not revealed at the time.
 It has been reported that he was visiting family for Thanksgiving, and he either became trapped in a pool shed during the fire, or barricaded himself inside and would not answer the door.
-The exact cause of the fire is under investigation.
 He was rescued by firefighters and transported to the Connecticut Burn Center at Bridgeport Hospital to undergo treatment for burns and smoke inhalation, where he died on November 27, at age 46.
 The Connecticut medical examiner determined that Hsieh died from smoke inhalation, and ruled his death accidental.
 News sources have suggested that his drug use and nitrous oxide use may have played a role in his death.

 The Wall Street Journal reported that, according to property records, Hsieh was staying at a house that was possibly owned by a former Zappos employee, Rachael Brown.

+Hsieh died unmarried, without children and without a known will.
+As a result his parents Richard and Judy took over his estate and his brother Andrew was appointed a co-administrator.
+The estate was soon badgered for money due to erratic promises Hsieh had made before he died and claims of unpaid debts.
+In March 2025, a will dated to 2015 arrived at a Reno law firm with a strange story and an anonymous sender.
+According to the cover letter, the will had been found in the home of a 91-year-old man in Pakistan named Pir Muhammad who had died of Alzheimer's.
+Hsieh's family has contested the validity of the will, calling it a forgery, saying that Hsieh had no connection to Pakistan, and that nobody knew a person named Pir Muhammad.
+Additionally, the four signed witnesses to the will have proven impossible to find, or were fictitious.
+Hsieh's schedule on the claimed date of the will signing was dug up, and he was scheduled to have been in Zappos-related meetings and calls the entire day.
+Despite this, the law firm the will was mailed to have proceeded with the case, with the family contesting the claimed will as fraudulent.
+Lawyers on both sides are expected to litigate the matter in court, expenses paid from the estate.